top of page

 Into the heart of the jungle

-"Life in Odzala Kokoua National Park with African Parks" In the heart of the Republic of Congo lies a gem of biodiversity, the Odzala Kokoua National Park.
-African Parks takes on the immense responsibility of rehabilitating and managing protected areas in collaboration with local communities and governments.
+"Life in the heart of Congo" In the heart of the Republic of Congo lies one of Africa’s true wilderness gems — Odzala-Kokoua National Park.
+It’s a place where dense rainforest, ancient rivers, and raw life meet.
+Here, African Parks shoulders the incredible responsibility of protecting and managing vast wild areas in partnership with local communities and governments.

 (photos: bog photography)